 Which One Causes Cancer: Cornstarch Or Talc Powder?

 Researchers believe that cancers associated with using talc products likely occurred through inhalation (lung cancer/mesothelioma, or used as genital hygiene body powder (ovarian cancer, endometrial cancer, cervical cancer).

 Alternatively, cornstarch is harvested from cord kernels, a naturally-forming food substance.
 Based on the chemical nature of cornstarch and corn, it is biologically unlikely that the food substance could cause cancer.

 If Talcum Powder Can Cause Cancer, Why Do People Still Use It?

 Johnson & Johnson continued to sell talc products, including baby powder, until early 2020, when they announced they would stop production in response to manufacturing restriction concerns involving Covid-19.

 In 1998, Janssen Pharmaceuticals, a subsidiary of J & J, quietly changed the instructions on their diaphragm labels that recommended using talcum powder with their product.

-A year earlier, J & J internal company memos revealed that the company disagreed with its own toxicologists that there was a potential risk of cancer from talcum powder use.
-By 2006, the talc mineral mining company supplying J & J factories with the silicate started stamping a talc cancer warning label on its products.
+A year earlier, J & J internal company memos revealed that the company disagreed with its toxicologists that talcum powder use is a potential cancer risk.
+However, by 2006, the talc mineral mining company supplying J & J factories with the silicate started stamping a talc cancer warning label on its products.

-Does Where You Put Talcum Powder and the Risk for Developing Ovarian Cancer?
+Does Where You Put Talcum Powder Increase the Risk for Developing Ovarian Cancer?

 Scientists have yet to agree if there is a direct correlation between developing cancer and talc product use.
 However, substantial research results show the inhalation of talc dust, mainly talc-containing asbestos, could cause lung cancer, larynx cancer, and mesothelioma when inhaled.